gammasoft71/Examples_Win32/Win32.Gui/Dialogs/FolderBrowserDialog/README.md

 # FolderBrowserDialog

-This example demonstrates the use of FolderBrowser dialog.
+This example demonstrates the use of FolderBrowserDialog dialog.

 # Source